CI-Craftsman/CLI/README.md

 #Codeigniter CLI - Craftsman

-Advanced comand line interface for Codeigniter 3.0 using **Symfony Console component**.

 Craftsman is a command line interface that provides a set of commands that will help you when you're developing your application, in addition to make your job easier.
 It is driven by the powerful Symfony Console component.

 ### Demo